gabors-data-analysis/da-coding-rstats/README.md

 Textbook information: [gabors-data-analysis.com](https://gabors-data-analysis.com/)

+## Status

+This is very much in development.
+We hope to have a beta version by August 2022.

+Comments are really welcome in email or as a github issue.

 ## Overview

 The course serves as an introduction to the R programming language and software environment for data exploration, data munging, data visualization, reporting, and modeling.